open/close all folders

 Zeoroot Zan Zenozakis (Voiced by Hideyuki Tanaka)

-- Master Swordsman: Considered the greatest swordsman in La Gias; in fact, his skill is so great that despite a near-hopeless battle against Shu and his Granzon, Zeoroot managed to damage and disable its barrier with just an Elemental Machine before dying.
+- Master Swordsman: Considered the greatest swordsman in La Gias with the epithet "Heavenly Sword"; in fact, his skill is so great that despite a near-hopeless battle against Shu and his Granzon, Zeoroot manages to damage and disable its barrier with just an Elemental Machine before dying.

-- The Obi-Wan: Zeoroot looked after Masaki after his arrival in La Gias, treating him like family to the point of officially adopting him and teaching everything he knew about the sword.
-Like other Obi-Wans, Zeoroot dies by Shu's hand while attempting to stop him after his attack on Langran.
+- The Mentor: Zeoroot looked after Masaki after his arrival in La Gias, treating him like family to the point of officially adopting him and teaching everything he knew about the sword.
+Like other examples of The Obi-Wan, Zeoroot dies by Shu's hand while attempting to stop him after his attack on Langran.